zlite4/ssh-forcer/README.md

 # ssh-forcer
 Brute Force ssh in python3

+# Only use for security testing not for nefarious uses ;)

 Example use# python3 ssh-forcer.py -i [ipaddress] -u root -P nerdlist.txt -t 4 -T 5